 She currently balances spending up to two months each in year in Antarctica with raising two little kids, ages 4 and 7.

-Jessie Crain received a Bachelor of Arts in Earth & Planetary Sciences from Johns Hopkins University.
-She earned a Master of Science in Geology from the New Mexico Institute of Mining & Technology.
+Jessie Crain received a Bachelor of Arts in Earth and Planetary Sciences from Johns Hopkins University.
+She earned a Master of Science in Geology from the New Mexico Institute of Mining and Technology.
 During her graduate studies, Jessie conducted three seasons of field research on magma chamber dynamics and volcanic gas geochemistry on Mount Erebus volcano, Ross Island, Antarctica.

-2002, MS, New Mexico Institute of Mining & Technology, Geology
+2002, MS, New Mexico Institute of Mining and Technology, Geology

-1998, BA, Johns Hopkins University, Earth & Planetary Sciences
+1998, BA, Johns Hopkins University, Earth and Planetary Sciences

 2008-present, National Science Foundation, Antarctic Research Support Manager